 Name Brand: Dose (e.g., mg) and form (e.g., tabs) When to take each dose?
 For how long?
-1. What is the medication n supposed to do (what co ondition does it treat)?
-2. How long before I will know it is working or not v vorking?
-3. If the individual misses s a dose, what should I do ?
-4. What is the expiration date?
-IN TERACTIONS 5.
-Should this medication n be taken with food? ☐ Yes ☐ No At least one hour befo re or two hours after a me al?
-Yes No 6. supplements (such as, her e), or activities that should Yes (Which ones?)
-7. escription or over-the-cou should be Yes (Which ones?)
-SIDE EFFECTS IF SO D, RESPONSE?
-8. What are common sid e effects?
-9. If there are any side e ffects, what should I do?
-10 .
-If the drug is being pro effects? escribed for a long period of time, are there any long-term
+What is the medication n supposed to do (what co ondition does it treat)? • How long before I will know it is working or not v vorking? .
+If the individual misses a dose, what should I do?
+What is the expiration date?
+Should this medication n be taken with food? ☐ Yes ☐ No At least one hour befo re or two hours after a me eal?
+Yes No • • ' Yes (Which ones?) should be Yes (Which ones?)
+SIDE EFFECTS IF SO D, RESPONSE? , If there are any side e ffects, what should I do? .
+If the drug is being pro effects? escribed for a long period of time, are there any long-term Brand: Brand: Dose (e.g., mg) and form (e.g., tabs) What is the medication supposed to do (what come long before I will know it is working or not will the individual misses a dose, what should I downward with the expiration date?
+TERACTIONS Should this medication be taken with food?
+At least one hour before or two hours after a medication?
+Are there any foods, supplements (such as, her (alcoholic, for example), or activities that should medication?
+Yes (Which ones?)
+No Are there any other prescription or over-the-coula avoided?
+Yes (Which ones?)
+No SIDE EFFECTS IF SO, RESPONSE?
+What are common side effects, what should I do?
+If the drug is being prescribed for a long period Brand: